 In some countries where the cost of living is low or where medical tourism boons, self-insuring can be viable.
 But if a medical emergency is dire enough or if you are traveling somewhere this isn’t the case (or where medical care is inappropriate and you need to be taken to a place where you can receive the care you need), you could find yourself in a crippling financial bind.

 I’ve written about the dirt on travel insurance before, including reasons why you need it and when you don’t, and even what it’s like to endure a serious illness requiring hospitalization on the road.
-So I won’t create a further case for why you need travel medical insurance here; let’s assume you already know why you need insurance, and want specifics about what to get.
+So I won’t create a further case for why you need travel medical insurance here; let’s assume you already know why you need insurance, and want specifics about what to get, and whether expat insurance is your solution.

 Where to Apply: Use a Broker